-RAF Greatworth eventually closed on November 11th 1988 and the premises were leased to USAF,who subsequently handed it back to the MOD on 8th February 1992, subsequently the property and it's land were sold into commercial use.
-The aerial farm was returned back to its pre-war agricultural use for farming and the tall distinctive wooden lattice towers and other masts were felled, all the old buildings remain and are now Greatworth Business Park.
+RAF Greatworth eventually closed on November 11th 1988 and the premises were leased to USAF, when it was no longer required, it was handed back to the MOD on 8th February 1992, subsequently the property and it's land were sold into commercial use.
+The aerial farm was returned back to its pre-war agricultural use for farming and the tall distinctive wooden lattice towers and other masts were felled***.
+All the old buildings remain and are now Greatworth Business Park.
 It is now `PRIVATE PROPERTY'.
 Visitors should respect this when entering the premises.
 Previous visits by several members have been welcomed by the occupants of the businesses and our reunions made very welcome indeed.
 It is to be noted that visiting the site's business's should be preceded with an appointment, the acceptance of which would depend on the particular business circumstances at the time of the intended visit.

 If you served at RAF Greatworth as a member of Her Majesty's Armed Forces, or worked here in any capacity, at any time, servicing the functions of this RAF base, or are a local resident to the site, or perhaps an occupant of the present day business park, then you are welcome to join the membership and to enjoy the facilities of this website.